 Two minutes in there is an example of the wonderful flamenco baile (dance), we believe from Cadiz-born bailora Begoña Arce, filmed at the peña Tomás el Nitri in El Puerto.
 The song loosely uses the rhythm of the flamenco tangos – rather different from the Argentinan dance.
 There’s a more authentic tangos from Camarón himself here (also about the Bahia de Cadiz with a mention of El Puerto towards the end).

 We played a one-hour set at the 12 Bar Cub in its new home of 203 Holloway Road, London N7 8DL on January 31st.

 The 12 Bar Club is a legendary venue.
 The original club was founded in Denmark Street in 1994.
 Jeff Buckley played an impromptu set there before the launch of his debut album Grace.
 Adele, Martha Wainwright, Joanna Newsom and KT Tunstall all played their first London dates there.
 Other people who have played the club include Bert Jansch, Nick Harper, The Albion Band, Steve Jones, Boo Hewerdine, Damien Rice, Regina Spektor, The Libertines, Pete Doherty, Keane, Seasick Steve and Gordon Giltrap.
 When it was threatened with closure more than 25,000 people, including Pete Townshend and Marc Almond signed a petition to keep the club.

-The club relocated from Denmark Street to the Holloway Road in 2015 and continues to offer live music most nights, though sadly this venue ceased trading just two days after we played there.
+The club relocated from Denmark Street to the Holloway Road in 2015 and continued to offer live music most nights, though sadly this venue ceased trading just two days after we played there.